anatoly314/async-habr-translate/README.md

     console.log(value) // @_@
 })
 ```
-There is one peculiarity: if you pass a regular promise to Promise.resolve, it will not be unwrapped and will be returned unchanged.
-At the same time, resolve, then, and catch will unwrap the value and create a new promise.
+There is one peculiarity: if you pass a regular promise to `Promise.resolve`, it will not be unwrapped and will be returned unchanged.
+At the same time, `resolve`, `then`, and `catch` will unwrap the value and create a new promise.

 ```javascript
 const thenable = {